Create a Website Account - Manage notification subscriptions, save form progress and more.

 Call our offices at 937-836-3500 and provide as much detail as you can about the location of the pothole.
 You can also click the "Report a Concern" button in the bottom left corner to submit an electronic pot hole report.

 Your City crews have five routes that correspond to the five large snow plowing vehicles that we have.
 Each route includes main roads (Main St., Route 49, Route 40, Old Salem, etc...), collector streets and small streets and alleys such as cul-de-sacs.
 The first priority during any winter storm event is to keep the main streets open in each area so that emergency vehicles can travel to any area of the City.
 The next priority is to clear the next level of streets so that people can get in and out of the subdivisions.
 The final areas that we clear are the alleys and cul-de-sacs.
 We will always attempt to reach these areas within 24 hours after the storm has ended.
 We may come in and make a single pass through a cul-de-sac so that people can get in and out without the entire bubble being cleared.
 Once all areas are opened we will then go back and “push back” intersections and roads to make travel easier.

-Every individual who is at least 18 years of age and who resides or works in Clayton must fill out and file a Form R by April 15th.
+Every individual who is at least 18 years of age and who resides or works in Clayton must fill out and file an Individual City Tax Form by April 15th.

-Large / Bulk item pick-up is alongside your regular trash is collected, but you must notify Republic Services 2-3 days in advance and advise them of the item and size so they will know what size truck and how many personnel to send.
+Large / Bulk item pick-up is alongside your regular trash, but you must notify Republic Services 2-3 days in advance and advise them of the item and size so they will know what size truck and how many personnel to send.
 Please note, fabric furniture and mattresses will need to be wrapped in plastic in order to be picked up.
-Republic Services can be reached at 937-268-8110.
+Republic Services can be reached at 937-268-8595.